 There were no mountains to climb in Sydney, where I grew up, but I always knew that one day I would be able to climb for real.
 Fast forward to that moment in Xela, Guatemala, where I felt like a new level in the game of my life had been unlocked.

 Xela is the unofficial name for Quetzaltenango, the second-largest city in Guatemala.
-Xela lies in a valley at about 8,000 feet above sea level, and ruling over it all is the active volcano Santa Maria, a picture perfect cinder cone about two miles from town.
+Xela lies in a valley about 8,000 feet above sea level, and ruling over it all is the active volcano Santa Maria, a picture-perfect cinder cone about two miles from town.
 Santiaguito, its pockmarked twin, bubbles away at its neck, steadily erupting about once every hour.

 “Being in the mountains isn’t about sport; it’s a place to think, to find oneself, to be in nature and to breathe real fucking air.”

+Xela is Guatemala’s climbing capital.
 Here, the Xela climbing gang is a tight-knit congregation of locals and extranjeros (foreigners) – boys and girls that practice at the gymnasium on weeknights and are led outdoors on Sundays by their earthly founding father, Miguel Arango.
-Miguel started climbing in the Sixties, a time when rock climbing was new even in places like Yosemite.
+Miguel started climbing in the 1960S, a time when rock climbing was new even in places like Yosemite.
 With homemade wooden pegs and scraps of metal tied into the rock, he used surplus nylon rope to climb the first routes at Cerro Quemado, a sacred site where religious locals place flowers in rocky crags, but for climbers the area’s peaks and steep canyons are some of Central America’s best challenges.

-“With homemade wooden pegs and scraps of metal tied into the rock, he used surplus nylon rope to climb the first routes at Cerro Quemado.”
+“With homemade wooden pegs and scraps of metal tied into the rock, Miguel used surplus nylon rope to climb the first routes at Cerro Quemado.”